𝙳𝚎𝚊𝚛, 𝙻𝚊𝚠𝚛𝚎𝚗𝚌𝚎 ; 𝟺 ; 𝙲𝚑𝚎𝚕𝚝𝚒𝚗

 Yours truly, Tate Tillings.

-He spins me around and takes off my apron with agile fingers, folding it and setting on top of the glass display.
+He spins me around, listening to my giggles and taking off my apron with agile fingers, folding it and setting on top of the glass display.

 He spins me around again, kissing my hand and letting me lean up on the top of my toes to kiss his cheek.
 "Time has treated you well Miss Lace, I remember you baking Tate, Avery, and I a divine Boston cream pie when I was in the eighth grade, how beautiful you are now."